 The City, which was incorporated by a voter approved referendum on November 8, 2016, commenced operations on July 10, 2017 pursuant to the election of a mayor and council on April 18, 2017.
-The City is located 11 miles east of Atlanta with a population of 52,393.
+The City is located 11 miles east of Atlanta with a population of 54,522.
 The City is home to major commercial and industrial establishments such as DeKalb Medical Center, Dart Container Corporation, Home Chef and the 1.2 million square foot Mall at Stonecrest.

 Policymaking and legislative authority of the government is vested in the Mayor and five Council Members, who are elected for four-year terms.
 Council members are elected by district, and the Mayor is elected at-large by popular vote.
 Terms of office begin after the certification of the election and swearing into office.
 The legislative authority of the government of the City of Stonecrest, except as otherwise specifically provided in the charter, shall be vested in the City Council of which the Mayor is a voting member and possesses all the executive powers granted to the government under the constitution and laws of the State of Georgia and the City of Stonecrest charter.
-The City Manager maintains all the administrative powers granted to the government under the constitution and laws of the State of levy a property tax on both real and personal property located within its boundaries and is qualified to levy all other taxes granted to municipalities within the State of Georgia.
-No property taxes were levied for the fiscal six months ended December 31, 2017.
+The City Manager maintains all the administrative powers granted to the government under the constitution and laws of the City is empowered to levy a property tax on both real and personal property located within its boundaries and is qualified to levy all other taxes granted to municipalities within the State of Georgia, it has not done so.